karlkfi/kpt-config-sync/docs/git_namespaceselectors.md

 *   Annotation `nomos.dev/namespace-selector` refers to the name of the `NamespaceSelector` object.
-*   `NamespaceSelector` object should be placed in the same directory where it is referenced.
+*   `NamespaceSelector` object must be placed in the same directory where it is referenced.

 Given the above set up, `sre-admin` Rolebindings will only be created in `audit` and `shipping-prod` namespaces.